swiftlang/swift-foundation/Proposals/nnnn-ContiguousBytes-Span.md

 var bytes: RawSpan { get }
 ```

 in the protocol.
 However, not all types that currently conform to the `ContiguousBytes` protocol can provide a `bytes` property that satisfies this.
 For example, a type that needs to materialize data into a buffer to pass to the closure provided to `with(Unsafe)Bytes` would not be able to implement this property, which depends on having the lifetime of the resulting `RawSpan` tied to that of its enclosing type.
 [SE-0456](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0456-stdlib-span-properties.md) describes some of the changes required in the implementations of `String.UTF8View` and `Array` that were needed to provide `span` properties and which might not be possible for other types.
-Therefore, while adding this property would provide more ergonomic access to the contiguous bytes of a type, doing so necessary breaks source compatibility.
+Therefore, while adding this property would provide more ergonomic access to the contiguous bytes of a type, doing so necessarily breaks source compatibility.

 ### Allow the result of `withBytes` to be non-copyable